-In this paper, we will limit our discussion to inference over formulas of Propositional Logic.2 Specifically, we have implemented introduction and elimination rules for the setoriented connectives andor, and thresh [Shapiro, 2010], and the elimination rules for numerical entailment.
-The andor connective, written (andor $(i \ j) \ p_1...p_n$), $0 \le i \le j$ $j \leq n$, is true when at least i and at most j of $p_1 \dots p_n$ are true (that is, an andor may be introduced when those conditions are met).
-It generalizes and, or, nand, nor, xor, and not.
-For the purposes of andor-elimination, each of $p_1...p_n$ may be treated as an antecedent or a consequent, since when any j formulas in $p_1...p_n$ are known to be true (the antecedents), the remaining formulas (the consequents) can be inferred to be negated.
-For example with xor, for which i = j = 1, a single true formula causes the rest to become negated, and if all but one are found to be negated, the remaining one can be inferred to be true.
-The thresh connective, the negation of andor, is mainly used for equivalence (iff).
-Numerical entailment is a generalized entailment connective, written $\{a_1...a_n\}i \rightarrow \{c_1...c_m\}$ where at least i of the antecedents, $a_1...a_n$, must be true for all of the consequents, $c_1...c_m$, to be true.
-The examples and evaluations in this paper will make exclusive use of two special cases of numerical entailment or-entailment, where i = 1, and and-entailment, where i = n[Shapiro and Rapaport, 1992].
+In this paper, we will limit our discussion to inference over formulas of logic which do not include variables or quantifiers.2 Specifically, we have implemented introduction and elimination rules for the set-oriented connectives andor, and thresh [18], and the elimination rules for numerical entailment.
+The andor connective, written (andor $(i j) p_1 \dots p_n$, $0 \le i \le j \le n$, is true when at least i and at most j of $p_1 \dots p_n$ are true (that is, an andor may be introduced when those conditions are met).
+It generalizes and (i = j = n), or (i = 1, j = n), nand (i = 0, j = n - 1), nor (i = j = 0, n > 1), xor (i = j = 1), and not (i = j = 0, n = 1).
+For the purposes of and or-elimination, each of $p_1 \dots p_n$ may be treated as an antecedent or a consequent, since when any j formulas in $p_1 \dots p_n$ are known to be true (the antecedents), the remaining formulas (the consequents) can be inferred to be negated, and when any n - i arguments are known to be false, the remaining arguments can be inferred to be true.
+For example with xor, a single true formula causes the rest to become negated, and if all but one are found to be negated, the remaining one can be inferred to be true.
+The thresh connective, the negation of andor, and written (thresh $(i j) p_1 \dots p_n$), $0 \le i \le j \le n$, is true when either fewer than i or more than j of $p_1 \dots p_n$ are true.
+The thresh connective is mainly used for equivalence (iff), when i = 1 and j = n - 1.
+As with andor, for the purposes of thresh-elimination, each of $p_1 \dots p_n$ may be treated as an antecedent or a consequent.
+Numerical entailment is a generalized entailment connective, written (=> i (set of $a_1 \dots a_n$) (set of $c_1 \dots c_m$)) meaning if at least i of the antecedents, $a_1 \ldots a_n$, are true then all of the consequents, $c_1 \ldots c_m$, are true.
+The initial example and evaluations in this paper will make exclusive use of two special cases of numerical entailment - or-entailment, where i = 1, and and-entailment, where i = n [20].

-For a running example, we will use two rules, one using an and-entailment and one using an or-entailment: $\{a, b, c\}$ $\wedge \rightarrow$ d, meaning that whenever a, b, and c are true then d is true; and $\{d, e\} \lor f$, meaning that whenever d or e is true then f is true.
-In Figure 1 wft1 represents the andentailment {a, b, c} $\wedge \rightarrow$ d.
+In our initial example we will use two rules, one using an and-entailment and one using an or-entailment: (if (setof a b c) d), meaning that whenever a, b, and c are true then d is true; and (v=> (setof d e) f), meaning that whenever d or e is true then f is true.
+In Fig. 1 wft1 represents the and-entailment (if (setof a b c) d).
 The identifier of the rule node wft1 is followed by an exclamation point, "!", to indicate that the rule (well-formed formula) is asserted - taken to be true.
-The antecedents, a, b, and c are connected to wft1 by arcs labeled with Aant, indicating they are antecedents of an and-entailment.
-An arc labeled cq points from wft1 to d, indicating d is the consequent of the rule. wft2 represents the or-entailment {d, e} $\forall \rightarrow$ f.
-It is assembled in a similar way to wft1, but the antecedents are labeled with Vant, indicating this rule is an or-entailment.
-While much more complex examples are possible, we stick to this rather simplistic one since it illustrates the concepts presented in this paper without burdening the reader with the details of the, perhaps less familiar, andor and thresh connectives.
+The antecedents, a, b, and c are connected to wft1 by arcs labeled with \land ant, indicating they are antecedents of an and-entailment.
+An arc labeled cq points from wft1 to d, indicating d is the consequent of the rule. wft2 represents the or-entailment (v=> (setof d e) f).
+It is assembled in a similar way to wft1, but the antecedents are labeled with \lor ant, indicating this rule is an or-entailment.
+While much more complex examples are possible (and one is shown in Section 5), we will use this rather simplistic one in our initial example since it illustrates the concepts presented in this paper without burdening the reader with the details of the, perhaps less familiar, andor and thresh connectives.